 All of these memories and emotions flooded my mind as I got into my car and drove home.
-But as I started to drive, a smile crept across my face.
+My eyes teared up but then the weirdest thing happened; I started to smile.
 I remembered the moment when Laurie and I finally decided to stop letting life just happen to us; we wanted to go out and live it.
 The excitement and nervousness I felt when we decided to leave our jobs, sell our house and most of our belongings and travel the world.
 And now it was all becoming real.
 We would be grabbing our backpacks and setting off to see the world for 6 months.

 My name is Edgar.
 In 2016, my wife, Laurie and I, decided to take a 6 month break from our jobs to travel the world.
 Even though we had what was considered the “American Dream” we had grown dissatisfied with our lives and after some unfortunate events we decided to make a change.